nicoleralopez/lab1-git-race/description.md

 Go to /gcdForm (in this example the complete URL is http://localhost:8080/gcdForm) and fill the fields:
 ![Form for gcd](/images/gcdForm.png?raw=true "gcd form")

-and click the Submit button, the result will be shown in /calculateGcd:
+and click the Submit button, the result will be shown:
 ![Form result for gcd](/images/gcdResult.png?raw=true "gcd form result")

 ### References